benkard/cellspp/README.md

 provides just such a kind of limited dataflow mechanism.

-## Acknowledgments

-This work was inspired by Kenny Tilton's Cells library, which extends the Common Lisp Object System with dataflow features.

 ## Usage

 This is a header-only library.
 Simply put all the `.hpp` files